Board of Directors

 Samantha Borba, M.A. | Health and Fitness Program Manager

 American Council on Exercise (ACE) Group Fitness Instructor and ACE Senior Fitness Specialist

-For nearly 10 years, Samantha has worked with older adults through the Healthy Aging Association.
+For more than 10 years, Samantha has worked with older adults through the Healthy Aging Association.
 Samantha has a passion for improving the life of older adults.
 She strives to provide well rounded programs that help older adults move with ease, reduce falls, and to remind them the importance of healthy eating through-out their life.
 Samantha earned her Bachelor's Degree in Kinesiology with a concentration in Health and Wellness Promotion from California State University, Stanislaus in 2011 and her Master's degree in Kinesiology, Exercise Science option from Fresno State University in 2014.
 She presented her thesis findings at the American College of Sports Medicine (ACSM) Annual World Conference in Orlando, Florida in May 2014.

 As a Health and Fitness Program Manager she is responsible for design and implementation of all fitness, nutrition, fall prevention and social programs to enhance the quality of life of older adults.
 She also manages the daily operations of the organization.
 Samantha has been a Certified American Council on Exercise (ACE) Group Fitness Instructor since 2018 and earned her certification as an ACE Senior Fitness Specialist in 2020.
 She trains, certifies, and oversees volunteers in Young at Heart Strength Training (since 2012) and in the A Matter of Balance (since 2017).

 In her personal life, she enjoys spending time with her husband and daughters.
 As a family you can usually find them at the beach or out somewhere making memories.
 She enjoys group exercise classes where she can feed off of the energy of others and help create the energy for others.
 She loves spinning and doing high intensity workouts.